 The WMDS identifies an observing facility and has a direct (one to many) relationship to the observations.

-Station characteristics such as a climate zone, surface cover or surface roughness (currently not in the WMDS, but implemented in OSCAR/Surface) should refer to the station coordinates.
+Observing facility characteristics such as a climate zone, surface cover or surface roughness (currently not in the WMDS, but implemented in OSCAR/Surface) should refer to the observing facility coordinates.
 For example, surface cover is generally most applicable to observations such as surface air temperature, humidity, irradiance and precipitation.

 The geographic coordinates (geospatial location in the WMDS) of the observing facility should identify the reference location of that facility.
 The geographic coordinates of the instruments are specified separately for each instrument of the facility.
 The guidance for different types of observing facilities are specified in the following sections.

-A change of coordinates should always reflect a physical re-location of the facility and/or instrument.
-The historical values of the facility location should be retained.
+A change of coordinates should always reflect a physical re-location of the observing facility and/or instrument.
+The historical coordinate values of the observing facility location should be retained.

 Observing facilities on land